themisir/themisir.com/content/posts/c-sharp-codegen.md

 }
 ```

-To use the following syntax receiver we need to register it on the `Initialize` method of the source generator context:
+to use the fowwowing syntax weceivew w-we nyeed to w-wegistew it on the `Initialize` method of the souwce genewatow context:

 ```csharp
 public void Initialize(GeneratorInitializationContext context)